 Programme Outcomes

-Graduates of the programme will gain transferable skills & knowledge related to basic physiological, safety &belongingness needs of persons in health & wellbeing settings.
-Graduates will have an understanding their roles, responsibilities & obligations and their duty of protection & care of the vulnerable person.
+Graduates of the programme will gain transferable skills & knowledge related to basic physiological, safety & belongingness needs of persons in health & wellbeing settings.
+Graduates will have an understanding of their roles, responsibilities & obligations and their duty of protection & care of the vulnerable person.
 They will be able to select and apply ethical and professional behaviours & effective communication whilst providing person-centred care under broad guidance, support and delegation.

 Graduates will be able to apply the following skills and capabilities in a health care setting.

-- Advocacy: Graduates will understand their role, responsibilities, obligations and duty of care to protect and provide advocacy for the vulnerable person in a health & wellbeing setting.
+- Advocacy: Graduates will understand their role, responsibilities, obligations and duty of care, to protect and provide advocacy for the vulnerable person, in a health & wellbeing setting.

-- Person-Centred Care: Graduates will gain transferable skills and knowledge of the physiological, safety and belonging needs of persons in health & wellbeing settings and will be able to work as a health care assistant under the direction and delegation of a supervisor.
+- Person-Centred Care: Graduates will gain transferable skills and knowledge of the physiological, safety and belonging needs of persons in health & wellbeing settings and will be able to work as a Health Care Assistant under the direction and delegation of a supervisor.

 - Effective Communication: Graduates will be able to provide person-centred care using effective and appropriate communication.